 The annoying part of getting a new phone is having to download your favourite apps all over again.
 Most apps are available on both iOS and Android, so all the ones you want will be available, though for paid apps you'll unfortunately have to re-purchase them from the Google Play Store.

 Switching from Android to iPhone is unbelievably easy, thanks to Apple's Move to iOS app.
 To use it, you'll need your old Android phone and your new iPhone to hand, preferably fresh out of the box.
 Make sure both are connected to the same Wi-Fi network, as this is how the data will be transferred.

 1. Download the Move to iOS app to your old Android.

 2. Start setting up your iPhone.
 When you reach the 'Apps & Data' screen, select 'Move data from Android'.

-3. Tap 'Agree', 'Next', or 'Continue' on both phones until your iPhone gives you a 10-digit code.
+3. Tap 'Agree', 'Next', or 'Continue' on both phones until your iPhone gives you a 10-digit or 6-digit code.
 Enter it on your Android when prompted.

 4. Here we go.
 The data is ready to transfer.
 The app will ask you to pick which things you want to transfer - Google account info, messages, camera roll, and so on - and will send whatever you select over to your new iPhone.

 The majority of apps are available on both platforms, so re-downloading your favourites shouldn't be a problem.
 The only issue is paid apps, which sadly you'll need to re-purchase from the App Store if you still want to use them.